 In talking with HR leaders at companies with large, diverse and dispersed workforces, the conversation rarely fails to touch on the fact that no matter how great the wellbeing benefits offered, some employees can’t “get around” to using them.
 The social health and wellbeing network that helps employees at global enterprises to move more, sleep better, eat more healthily and reduce financial stress.
 Our CEO's book, It’s Personal: The Business Case for Caring, thoughtfully examines the Human Connection Movement™ in the workplace, which is fueled by a growing desire among employees to feel more connected to one another and as a result, better connected to their jobs.

 It’s fascinating, as companies typically adopt resources at the employees’ request.
 Employees have explicitly asked for tools to support their work/life balance, physical health, mental health, financial wellbeing, etc., and there’s such demand among job candidates for a comprehensive slate of whole-person wellbeing benefits that top employers are overhauling their benefits tech stacks to offer a competitive employee value proposition.

 Why do engagement levels with these resources tend to fall below expectations?
-Without looking at specific wellbeing solutions, I’ve identified a handful of crucial things that are actually keeping employees disengaged from the wellbeing benefits put in place to support their work/life engagement.
+Without looking at specific wellbeing solutions, we've identified a handful of crucial things that are actually keeping employees disengaged from the wellbeing benefits put in place to support their work/life engagement.

 Self-care stigma is entrenched in the culture